DevAhsaNOp/ASP.Net-School-Management-System/README.md

 <li> Application Layer</li>
   The Application layer contains the functional business logic which drives an applications core capabilities.
 It’s often written in C#, Python, JavaScript, C++ etc.
-<li> Data Layer</li>
+<li class="text-purple"> Data Layer</li>
-  !
   The data layer comprises of the databases/data storage system and data access
 layer using database query languages.
 Data is accessed by the application layer via API calls.
 </ul>